alxolr/resume/README.md

 (35 Years)

-> Highly skilled Software Engineer with 12 years of professional experience with a proven track record of delivering innovative and efficient software solutions as an Engineer and Team Lead.
-Proficient in Typescript, Rust, and PHP.
+> Highly skilled Software Engineer with 12 years of professional experience with a proven track record of delivering innovative and efficient software solutions as an Engineer and Engineering Manager.
+Proficient in Typescript/Nodejs, Rust, and PHP.

 ### Contact